toidiu/netbench_orchestrator/README.md

 #### Local
 **Orchestrator**
 The Orchestrator is Rust code and ships with [tracing](https://docs.rs/tracing/latest/tracing/) support.
-Tracing supports various output formats and by default the Orchestrator is configured to output to the terminal since it likely to be used as a CLI utility.
+Logs are written to a file `orch_proj/target/russula.log*` file on the host.
 The `make run_orchestrator` command enables sane log levels via `RUST_LOG=...` but these can be changed as desired.

 #### Remote
 **SSH access**